shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 The $p_{t\mid z}(x_t\mid z)$ term being a **conditional probability path**, satisfying some boundary conditions at $t=0$ and $t=1$ so that $p_t$ be a valid path interpolating between $q_0$ and $q_1$.
 In addition, as opposed to the marginal $p_t$ , the conditional $p_{t\mid1}$ could be available in closed-form.

-In particular, as we have access to data samples $x_1 \sim q_1$, it sounds pretty reasonable to condition on $z=x_1$, leading to the following marignal probabilithy path
+In particular, as we have access to data samples $x_1 \sim q_1$, it sounds pretty reasonable to condition on $z=x_1$, leading to the following marginal probabilithy path

 $$
 \begin{equation*}